The Oregon Trail (1971 video game): Original version

 They implemented the basics of the game in those two weeks, including purchasing supplies, making choices at specific points of the journey, and the hunting minigame.
 They also included the random events happening to the player, and Heinemann had the idea to make the random events tied to the geography of the trail, so that cold weather events would be more likely in the mountains and attacks more likely in the plains.
 They also added small randomization of outcomes such as the amount of food gained from hunting; they expected that in order for the children to be interested in playing the game multiple times there needed to be variations between plays.
 Heinemann and Dillenberger let some students at their school play it to test, including future musician Prince; the students were enthusiastic about the game, staying late at school to play.
 The other teachers were not as interested, but did recommend changes to the game, particularly removing negative depictions of Native Americans as they were based more on Western movies and television than history, and could be problematic towards the several students with Native American ancestry at the schools.

 The Oregon Trail debuted to Rawitsch's classes on December 3, 1971.
-He was unsure how interested the students would be in the game, as they had had limited exposure to computers and several seemed uninterested in history altogether, but after he showed them the game, students would line up outside the door for their turn and stay after school for another chance.
+He was unsure whether the students would be interested in the game, as they had had limited exposure to computers and several seemed uninterested in history altogether.
+After he unveiled it, students would line up outside the door for their turn and stay after school for another chance.
 Rawitsch has recounted that, as only one student could use the teleprinter at one time and he could only reserve it for one week, he had the students play in groups, and they organized themselves into voting for responses and delegating students to handle hunting, following the map, and keeping track of supplies.
 Other teachers at the school came up with "flimsy excuses" for their students to try the game as well.
-The trio adjusted the game's code as the students played in response to bugs found, such as purchasing clothes for negative money.
+The trio adjusted the game's code as the students played in response to bugs, like the one that allowed the purchase of clothes for negative money.
 As the school district shared a single central minicomputer, schools across the city began to play the game as well.
 When the semester and their student teaching term ended, the team printed out copies of the source code—about 800 lines of code—and deleted the program from the computer.